keenan/cordova-phonegap-audio-encode/README.md

 ## Using the Plugin ##

-See demo project in /XcodeDemo folder the includes first recording and the compressing a file as well as tips for uploading.

-## Using the Plugin ##

 The plugin creates a function at window.encodeAudio(originalSrc, success, fail) method.
  * originalSrc: (required) This is a string path to the local file to encode.
 This is typically the fullPath property of the entry passed to the success of a fileSystem.root.getFile call
  * success: (required) This function is called when the encoding has completed successfully.
 It will be called with the new m4ASource